 This is the advice I strive to follow in my own practicing, travels and performance.
 I lead by example, and inspire my students to become invested in the inquiry process of being their own best teacher.

+One of my main roles as an educator is to help my students invent, and then re-invent, their habits and approaches.
 This inquiry begins with proper technique, which is the gateway to unrestricted expression and creativity.
 Good technique is often seen as daunting, but in reality it is a logical synthesis of physics and athleticism.
-By breaking down each technique into their essential building blocks, even seemingly foreboding passages can efficiently be solved one layer at a time.
+By breaking down each technique into their essential building blocks, even seemingly impossible passages can be efficiently solved one layer at a time.

 Efficiency is also something that must be properly learned.
 Too often, dedicated students spend hours a day in the practice room only to arrive at their lessons with minuscule progress, or worse, a deterioration in their playing and harmful physical habits.
 As a pedagogue, it is my role to make sure a student understands how to minimize time in the practice room while maximizing output, so that playing is engaging, affirming, and physically comfortable.

 Ultimately, the role of a musician is to be a communicator.
 While I work with students to establish technical and musical fundamentals, I concurrently encourage them to spend a generous amount of time exploring repertoire, different genres of music, and actively pursuing their personal artistic voice.
 A student’s own discoveries are the foundation of their music-making and by extension, contributions to their community.